dinethsiriwardana/Sri-Lanka-Location-Details/readme.md

 ## API Documentation

-The API documentation is available in two formats:
+The API documentation is available in multiple formats:

 - **Swagger UI**: Access the interactive API documentation at `http://localhost:3000/api-docs`
 - **OpenAPI Specification**: View or download the raw OpenAPI specification at `http://localhost:3000/api-spec`